|

 Some thoughts on the spiritual dimensions of worldwide philosophical and

-located in the phase space of spiritual belief.
+are centrally located in the phase space of spiritual belief.

 Critiques or improvements?
 Send them to mail{at}accelerating.org.